The GED® is an examination of General Educational Development. It is given in English or Spanish.

 Candidates must have an email address, apply online and pay the fees with a debit or credit card.
 Click HERE to register.

-Click HERE for the GEDⓇ Information Request form.
+Click here for the High School Equivalency Information Request form.